kreasof-ai/lawful-diffusion/README.md

 ---

+## How it works

+- We finetune generative model with new image datasets
+- We extract VAE embedding from the finetuned model regarding the image datasets
+- We extract ViT and CLIP embedding from pretrained model (CLIP and InternViT) regarding the image datasets
+- We collect embedding from both sources and stored in datasets
+- We train the classifier from collected embedding
+- The generative model and classifier trained separately (They're two different models but work in the same inference pipeline)

+Notes:
+- ViT and CLIP parameter is freezed according to the image datasets, but the VAE checkpoint is updated.
+- Every image is transformed into 1024*1024 for input uniformity into the classifier

+---

 ## Publication

 - We published our early website and first article, kindly check out this article named [Bridging Generative AI and Artistic Integrity: A New Era of Creative Collaboration](https://lawfuldiffusion.kreasof.my.id/article/bridging-generative-ai-and-artistic-integrity)